The wild and dark history of the Empire State Building

-Known for its record-breaking height and sophisticated art deco style, the Empire State Building is one of New York City’s most recognized landmarks.
-While the building is often used in popular culture as light-natured fodder—such as the opening back drop to your favorite cookie-cutter rom-com or the romanic meeting spot for star-crossed lovers—the building’s past is far more ominous than many of us realize.
-From failed suicide attempts to accidental plane crashes, its history casts a vibrant line-up of plot-lines and characters spanning the past ninety years.
+Known for its record-breaking height and sophisticated Art Deco style, the Empire State Building is one of New York City’s, if not the world’s, most recognized landmarks.
+While the building is often used in popular culture as light-natured fodder—such as the opening backdrop to your favorite cookie-cutter rom-com or the romantic meeting spot for star-crossed lovers—the building’s past is far more ominous than many of us realize.
+From failed suicide attempts to accidental plane crashes, its history casts a vibrant lineup of plot-lines and characters spanning the past 90 years.

 Design and Construction

-Prior to the Empire State Building, the U.S. line-up of tall towers included the Metropolitan Life Tower at 700 feet built in 1909, followed by the 729-foot Woolworth Building in 1913, and finally the 927-foot Bank of Manhattan Building in 1929.
+Prior to the Empire State Building, the U.S. lineup of tall towers included the Metropolitan Life Tower at 700 feet, constructed in 1909, followed by the 729-foot Woolworth Building in 1913, and finally the 927-foot Bank of Manhattan Building in 1929.

 Whether or not it was enough to out-scale Chrysler remained unknown, but with the competition heating up, Mr. Raskob found his own solution to the problem.
 When examining a scale model of the building the tycoon exclaimed, “It needs a hat!”
 New plans were drawn and the proposed building stretched to a whopping 1,250 feet thanks to a crafty spire.

-On account of unanticipated conditions and poor planing, there have been two cases where jumpers survived by failing to fall more than one floor.
-The first was Elvita Adams who on December 2, 1972 jumped from the 86th floor only to be interrupted by a gust of wind that blew her body back onto the 85th floor, leaving her alive with a mere broken hip.
-The second was on April 25, 2013 when 33-year old Nathanial Simone jumped from the 86th floor observation deck fortunately landing shortly after on an 85th floor ledge.
+On account of unanticipated conditions and poor planning, there have been two cases where jumpers survived by failing to fall more than one floor.
+The first was Elvita Adams who on December 2, 1972, jumped from the 86th floor only to be interrupted by a gust of wind that blew her body back onto the 85th floor, leaving her alive with a mere broken hip.
+The second was on April 25, 2013, when 33-year old Nathanial Simone jumped from the 86th-floor observation deck, fortunately, landing shortly after on an 85th-floor ledge.

-The second shooting took place on on August 24, 2012 when Jeffrey Johnson, a clothing designer who had been laid off, shot and killed a former co-worker outside of the Empire State Building.
+The second shooting took place on August 24, 2012, when Jeffrey Johnson, a clothing designer who had been laid off, shot and killed a former co-worker outside of the building.
 The gunman, who was hiding behind a van, emerged onto 33rd street first shooting his target from afar.
 After his victim fell to the ground, Johnson approached the body and fired several more rounds while standing over him.
 Johnson was later shot down by police officers stationed in front of the Empire State Building’s 5th Avenue entrance.
-The officers fired a total of 16 rounds, killing Johnson and injuring nine bystanders, none of whom suffered life-threatening wounds.
+The officers fired a total of 16 rounds, killing Johnson and injuring nine bystanders, none of whom, miraculously, suffered life-threatening wounds.

 On July 28, 1945, Lt.
 Colonel William Smith crashed a U.S. Army B-25 bomber into the north side of the Empire State Building’s 79th floor.
 The city was cloaked in a dense fog on the morning of the crash, and the Lt.
 Colonel, who was on his way to Newark to pick up his commanding officer, somehow ended up over LaGuardia asking for a weather report.
 Although he was encouraged to land, Smith still requested military permission to continue to Newark.
 The last transmission from the LaGuardia tower to the plane was a foreboding warning: “From where I’m sitting, I can’t see the top of the Empire State Building.”

-If these walls could talk; the Empire State Building’s precarious past is almost as haunting and dualistic as New York itself.
+If those walls could talk; the Empire State Building’s precarious past is almost as haunting and dualistic as New York itself.